-The programme offers students the opportunity for WRL at level 4 in the core module 4505WESTMC Introduction to Media and Cultural Industries where students response to a client brief and prepare and evaluate a practical portfolio.
-At level 5 the assessment for the core module 5500WESTMC Public Communication requires students to respond to a brief for a public information campaign created by a partner from the media, cultural and communication industries or the public sector and to prepare and evaluate a practical portfolio of persuasive communication.
+The programme offers students the opportunity for WRL at level 4 in the core module 4515ISTMCC Introduction to Media and Cultural Industries where students respond to a client brief and prepare and evaluate a practical portfolio.
+At level 5 the assessment for the core module 5510ISTMCC Public Communication requires students to respond to a brief for a public information campaign created by a partner from the media, cultural and communication industries or the public sector and to prepare and evaluate a practical portfolio of persuasive communication.
+At level 6 in 6519ISTMCC Digital Writing students undertake work-related learning as they learn to produce digital copy to a professional standard and consider how to disseminate their content across platforms and for diverse audiences.